St. Johns Justice & Municipal Courts

 The court offers three types of protective orders depending on the affiliation between the parties.
 You might qualify or be eligible for a Protection Order, an Injunction Against Harassment, or, in some circumstances, an Injunction Against Workplace Harassment.

 Please refer to AZPOINT online for a protective order.
-We do not charge a filing fee for filing a protective order.
-However, we do charge a service fee for serving an Injunction Against Harassment or Injunction Against Workplace Harassment.
-We do not charge a service fee for Protection Orders.
+There is no fee for filing a Protective Order.
+However, there is a service fee for serving an Injunction Against Harassment or Injunction Against Workplace Harassment.
+There is no service fee for Protection Orders.